aparo/pyes/docs/guide/reference/groovy-api/get.rst

 Get
 ===

-The get API is very similar to the :ref:`Java get API <es-guide-reference-groovy-java-api-get>`.
+The get API is very similar to the :ref:`Java get API <es-guide-reference-java-api-get>`.
 The main benefit of using groovy is handling the source content.
 It can be automatically converted to a **Map** which means using Groovy to navigate it is simple:

 .. code-block:: js